AorsiniYT/vita-moonlight/README.md

 Vita Moonlight is a PlayStation Vita port of Moonlight, with major improvements for usability, pairing, device management, and now advanced touch and multitouch support.

+## Highlights

+- **L1/R1 and L2/R2 Swap:** You can now swap the functions of the L1/R1 and L2/R2 buttons from the settings menu for greater comfort and customization.
+- **Gamepad Type Selection:** Choose whether you want the buttons and interface to behave as an Xbox or PlayStation controller, directly from the settings menu.

 ## Documentation

 More information can find [moonlight-docs][1], [moonlight-embedded][2], and our [wiki][3].